mayurcodes/cash-register/README.md

 # cash-register
-This app shows the number of notes to be given according to the bill amount.
+This app is created in vanilaJS.
+It shows the number of notes to be given according to the bill amount.